 offers bestsellers, selections from local authors, and a gently used book section, and regularly hosts book signings and informal gatherings.
 Owner Maggie DeVries is the author of several books inspired by the island's rich (and haunted) history.
 1743-A South 8th Street

 Set in a Victorian building in Historic Downtown Fernandina Beach, The Book Loft

 prides itself on its wide (two floors' worth) assortment of books with charm.
 Visitors can check out their lively schedule of readings and workshops on everything from creative coloring to Junior Naturalist training to French conversation.
 214 Centre Street

-Amelia Island Coffee, 4th Street Deli, The Picnic Basket, Island Time Frozen Yogurt, The Patio Place, Nana Teresa's Bake Shop and Hola!
+Amelia Island Coffee, 4th Street Deli, Island Time Frozen Yogurt, The Patio Place, Nana Teresa's Bake Shop and Hola!
 Cuban Cafe all offer patio and sidewallk seating to turn the pages from a perch near the streetscapes of Historic Downtown.
 All on or near Centre Street

 The island is home (or vacation home) to many writers and poets of all kinds.
 The Writers by the Sea Group